-We remediate academic gaps and challenge students with high levels of rigor using our cycle of assessments, which calls for frequent assessment and immediate intervention based on the results.
-Prior to the start of the school year and during the first week of orientation, students take baseline diagnostic assessments so that teachers can structure curriculum and instruction to meet students where they are and ramp them up quickly.
-Students are assessed on six-week cycles of assessments and are quizzed weekly on course content to provide multiple data points for teachers, students, and families.
-Data allows us to know what to reteach and how as all students move toward mastery of course content.
-Near the end of the year, students take TCAP exams in English Language Arts, Math, Science and Social Studies to measure mastery of grade standards.
+We remediate academic gaps and challenge prepsters with high levels of rigor using our cycle of assessments, which calls for frequent assessment and immediate intervention based on the results.
+Prior to the start of the school year and during the first week of orientation, prepsters take baseline diagnostic assessments so that teachers can structure curriculum and instruction to meet prepsters where they are and ramp them up quickly.
+Prepsters are assessed on six-week cycles of assessments and are quizzed weekly on course content to provide multiple data points for teachers, prepsters, and families.
+Data allows us to know what to reteach and how as all prepsters move toward mastery of course content.
+Near the end of the year, prepsters take TCAP exams in English Language Arts, Math, Science and Social Studies to measure mastery of grade standards.